This Easter, there is good news and plenty of ways to celebrate and enjoy the holidays with your family and friends.

 5. Go on a Chocolate Hunt

 Eggs are not quite your thing?
 Why not head out in search of chocolates instead?
 As a little treat, let the kids choose their own chocolate bunnies or eggs.
 The shops and supermarkets are full of them during this season.
-Here are some places where you can get your chocolate fix.

 6. Head to the Airport